Speak to a local memory care advisor 24/7: (888) 595-9951

 Maples Health And Rehabilitation

-For seniors who require assistance with everyday tasks, Maples Health And Rehabilitation can be the perfect choice for memory care assisted living in Springfield, Missouri.
-Maples Health And Rehabilitation contains a total capacity of 120 Alzheimer’s and dementia units.
-It provides amenities that include customized care plans, regular checks for weight loss and gain and mental games.
-Maples Health And Rehabilitation is licensed by the state of Missouri with license # 6441.
+For seniors who require assistance with daily living, Maples Health And Rehabilitation can be the perfect choice for memory care assisted living in Springfield, Missouri.
+Maples Health And Rehabilitation contains a total capacity of 120 dementia units.
+It includes amenities that include access to geriatric physician, promoted socialization and special dementia and Alzheimer’s programs to increase feelings of comfort.
+Maples Health And Rehabilitation is officially licensed in the state of Missouri with license number 6441.

 Does Medicare Pay for Memory Care Costs in Springfield, Missouri?